ereilly89/uww-alumni-web-app/README.md

 # JSPwithDatabase
-The page to be run is "index_zigzag.jsp"
+The page to be run is "WebContent/index_zigzag.jsp"